Balance and walking problems often present before the diagnosis of mild cognitive impairment, Alzheimer's or dementia.

 This might sound hard to believe but after I got my mother into the gym, she did not fall once for over seven years, and not until the last three weeks of her life.
 I took my mother into the gym for the first time when she was 88 years old.

 Our exercise included the treadmill, a series of stand up-sit down exercises I developed, and weight training on the kinds of machines you normally see in a gym.
-As time went on my mother could not walk more very far (more than about 10 feet) without holding on to my hand or arm, or grabbing whatever she could find to hold on to as she walked (like a chair or the wall).
+As time went on my mother could not walk very far (more than about 10 feet) without assistance (like holding on to my hand or arm) or grabbing whatever she could find to hold on to as she walked (like a chair or the wall).

 Nevertheless, she kept on walking.
 I am still grateful, and amazed, that she did not fall.

-I would suggest as soon as you see problems with walking, falling, or shuffling feet in an elderly person that you get their memory tested immediately.
+I would suggest as soon as you see problems with walking, falling, or shuffling feet in an elderly person that you get their memory tested.